dimitri/pgloader/pgloader.1.md

     Takes a numeric value as argument, used as the maximum number of rows allowed in a batch.
-The default is `25 000` and can be changed to try having better performances characteristics or to control pgloader memory usage;
+The default is `25 000` and can be changed to try having better performance characteristics or to control pgloader memory usage;

   - *batch size*